Trial Length, Pricing, and Rationally Inattentive Customers: Related Literature

-While much of the early work in rational inattention focused on macroeconomics, its principles are increasingly applied to microeconomic and marketing contexts.
-For instance, it provides a theoretical underpinning for why consumers might not react to small price changes or may exhibit inertia in their choices \citep{MackowiakWiederholt2009}.
-Our primary contribution to this literature is to endogenize the cost of attention.
-In most RI models, the agent's information processing capacity (our $\lambda_0$) is an exogenous parameter.
-In our model, the effective attention sensitivity $\lambda(T)$ is a direct function of a firm's strategic choice: the trial length $T$.
-This connects our work to a growing interest in how market environments and firm strategies can shape consumer cognition.
-For example, \citet{deClippel2014} study how firms might design complex products to exploit consumers with limited attention.
-Our model provides a new mechanism, temporal distance, through which firms can strategically influence the cognitive burden on consumers.
-By making the consumer's attention capacity an outcome of the firm's contract design, we create a feedback loop between market structure and cognitive constraints, allowing us to study how firms might strategically manipulate the informational environment to their advantage.
+A major theoretical contribution of our paper is endogenizing the cost of attention.
+In most extant RI models, the agent's information processing capacity (our $\tau_0$) is treated as an exogenous parameter.
+In our model, the effective attention sensitivity $\tau(T)$ becomes a direct function of a firm's strategic choice: the trial length $T$.
+This innovation connects our work to growing interest in how market environments and firm strategies can shape consumer cognition \citep{deClippel2014}.
+By making the consumer's attention capacity an outcome of the firm's contract design, we create a feedback loop between market structure and cognitive constraints, enabling analysis of how firms might strategically manipulate the informational environment to their advantage.